catboost/catboost/catboost/docs/en/concepts/loss-functions-ranking.md

 {% cut "{{ loss-functions__params__mode }}" %}

 The mode of operation.
 Either `Classic` - the traditional YetiRank as described in [Winning The Transfer Learning Track of Yahoo!’s Learning To Rank Challenge with YetiRank](http://proceedings.mlr.press/v14/gulin11a.html) or a specific ranking loss function to optimize as described in [Which Tricks are Important for Learning to Rank?](https://arxiv.org/abs/2204.01500) paper.
 Possible loss function values are `DCG`, `NDCG`, `MRR`, `ERR`, `MAP`.
+Non-Classic modes are supported only on CPU.

 _Default:_  `Classic`